 If you have provided us with your consent to process your data, for the purpose of using our services and us finding you suitable work, you have the right to withdraw this at any time.
 In order to do so you should contact us by emailing email@example.com.

-If you have a concern about the way we are collecting or using your personal data, you should raise your concern with us in the first instance or directly to Information Commissioners Office at https:\\ico.org.uk\concerns.
+If you have a concern about your personal data, you should contact us in the first instance or the Information Commissioners Office at https:\\ico.org.uk\concerns.

 Please address any questions, comments and requests regarding our data processing practices to firstname.lastname@example.org